WallieEverest/gdsiistl/README.md

 ## Perfomance

-A typical 3 MB gds file produces a batch of stl files in less than one minute.
+A 3 MB gds file is converted to stl files in less than one minute.
 A 300 MB gds file may require several hours and 10 GB of RAM.
 Tests indicate an upper processing limit of 1.5 million polygons per layer.

 ## Portfolio

-This video [GDS renders with Blender](https://www.youtube.com/watch?v=gBjQI3GrBHU) is recommended.
+The video [GDS renders with Blender](https://www.youtube.com/watch?v=gBjQI3GrBHU) is recommended.
 The special note (26:45) to extend both the camera *and* viewport depth is important if clipping is observed.

+*Drifting under the TiN (2023)*

 ![Blender example](image/drifting_under_the_tin.png)